 This freeway was built in stages between the 1950s and the 1980s, with the last segment opening along a rural stretch north of Redding.
 Interstate 5 replaced U.S. 99 for much of its journey in the state, from downtown Los Angeles north to the Oregon State Line.
 Even though California 99, the successor to U.S. 99 in the Central Valley, is still an extant freeway of its own, most through traffic opts for Interstate 5, including the Los Angeles to San Francisco traffic.

 The Central Valley looms on the horizon along Interstate 5 (Golden State Freeway) on the Grapevine grade.
 The eight-lane freeway is one of the busiest rural freeways in the state, as it serves part of the main route from Northern California to Los Angeles.
-Photo taken 09/25/05.
+09/25/05

-The following provides a brief overview of the history of Interstate 5 in San Diego, as well as a glimpse into some future projects recently revealed for the freeway:
+The following provides a brief overview of the history of Interstate 5 in San Diego, as well as some projects that improved the freeway:

 - 1955.
 The last of several contracts for the construction of the U.S. 101 freeway between the south city limits of Carlsbad and Camp Pendleton was completed.